-Our programs and services use innovative intervention methods to treat children, youth, adults and families experiencing mental health concerns.
-Assessments determine how to approach treatment based on individual needs.
+Our programs and services use innovative intervention methods to treat children, youth, adults and families experiencing mental health, substance abuse or life’s adversities.
+Assessments determine how to approach treatment based on an individual need.
 Adults and adolescents who heal at an Life Solutions South program may benefit from a variety of treatment services that are provided at several levels.
 Some individuals may need to start with round-the-clock care in an intensive treatment environment, and slowly progress through a series of step-down levels of care before they transition into community-based support services.
 Others may need a brief residential experience, or may be best served by care at the outpatient level.
 At Life Solutions South, no one is ever placed into a “one size fits all” treatment environment.
-Depending upon the results of a thorough assessment, an individual’s personalized care at an Life Solutions South program may feature one or several of the following elements.
+Depending upon the results of a thorough assessment, an individual’s personalized care in an Life Solutions South program may feature one or several of the following elements.

 Community Psychiatric Supportive Treatment (CPST) provides an array of services delivered by community based, mobile individuals or multidisciplinary teams of professionals and trained others.
 Services address the individualized mental health needs of the client.
 They are directed towards adults, children, adolescents and families and will vary with respect to hours, type and intensity of services, depending on the changing needs of each individual.
 The purpose/intent of CPST services is to provide specific, measurable, and individualized services to each person served.
 CPST services should be focused on the individual’s ability to succeed in the community; to identify and access needed services; and to show improvement in school, work and family and integration and contributions within the community.

 Activities of the CPST service shall consist of one or more of the following:

 Ongoing assessment of needs

 Assistance in achieving personal independence in managing basic needs as identified by the individual and/or parent or guardian